mmjulkowska/MVApp/README.md

 #### View the clusters and select the similarity distance for cluster separation

-The relationship between the accessions is established depending on the selected Dependent Variables and the method.
-In the sub-tab "Clustering your HOT HOT data" you can view a heatmap of the selected Dependent Variables displayed as separate rows, while the individual (or mean) values corresponding to individual samples will be displayed in separate columns.
+The relationship between the accessions is established depending on the selected dependent variables and the method.
+In the sub-tab "Clustering your HOT HOT data" you can view a heatmap of the selected dependent variables displayed as separate rows, while the individual (or mean) values corresponding to individual samples will be displayed in separate columns.

 ![08_hclust_05](https://user-images.githubusercontent.com/14832460/38467543-c4880096-3b42-11e8-9c4d-46ae129f6b86.png)

-If you scroll down, you will find a dendrogram representing individual samples that are clustered as in the heat-map above, but now you will be able to see the (dis)similarity distance between the samples.
+If you scroll down, you will find a dendrogram representing individual samples that are clustered as in the heatmap above, but now you will be able to see the (dis)similarity distance between the samples.
 Enter the distance at which you wish to separate the data into the clusters in the window "Separate clusters at:".

 ![08_hclust_06](https://user-images.githubusercontent.com/14832460/38467544-c4aa656e-3b42-11e8-9da8-d8dc2c9ee2ce.png)